An insider's guide to Cardiff

-A quick walk through the subway and across a couple of roads will take you back in time to an ancient world of kings and dragons and to our second location, Cardiff Castle.
-Your pass waives your £11-£13 entry fee here, which is a lot of money to a student, and a pretty good deal to see the many attractions within the castle walls.
+A quick walk through the subway and across a couple of roads will take you back in time to an ancient world of kings and dragons and to our second location, Cardiff Castle to see the many attractions within the castle walls.

-Across the green and up some steep steps leads you to the Norman Keep (pictured above), a defensive building which transports the imagination to a time of knights and bloody battles.
+Across the green and up some steep steps leads you to the Norman Keep, a defensive building which transports the imagination to a time of knights and bloody battles.

 If you can hack more stairs up to the viewing platform, you’ll see a breathtaking view of the modern city Cardiff is today.
 The Welsh are a proud people, who hold on to their traditions and heritage, but they are not afraid of change and the future of their greatest city.

 You’re probably about ready to put your feet up for a short while, and the best place I can recommend for this activity is my favourite independent café (and I say this as an avid café-goer), Barker Tea House.

 The heavy Chesterfield armchairs are the perfect place to take the weight off your feet.
 I recommend a hot scone with jam and cream too, it’s lush.